Lonitch/Lonitch.github.io/_posts/2020-06-15-Landau-Pekar.md

 ## Background

-My journey towards the polaron theory has just begun.
-The first stop will be the Landau-Pekar theory that everybody in the community cites.
-It takes some knowledge of electromagnetism to appreciate the model, but unfortunately, I never took a formal class of EM in the school.
-So, another self-learning journey for me.
+The polaron theory will be an important part of my final thesis work.
+I'm writing this to make sure I own every piece of my research proposal that I need to submit to my prelim committee.
+The blog is divided into three parts.
+In the first part I will explain the idea of polaron using Landau's very first phenomenological theory.
+The second part develops a simple model to calculate the effective mass and size of the polaron.
+The results from Landau's theory will be further developed in the last part to derive a quantized Hamiltonian (i.e. Frohlich's Hamiltonian).

-## Polaron Resulting from Binding Effect
+## Landau's Polaron
 The idea of polaron is that a free electron, attacted by a positively chaged particle, creates a positively charged "hole" around it through Coulombic interactions with nuclei.
 As a reseult, the electron is self-trapped by the potential well induced by itself. **The effect of polaron may be quanlitatively described by comparing the field energy of adding a free electron in a dielectric continuum with that *in vacuo* where the dielectric constant $\varepsilon=1$**.
 Based on this argument, we will derive an expression for the binding energy of an electron to a dielectric medium.

 ### Brief review of electric displacement field